Methodology

 Version

-Public data pages now publish only source-backed BLS values, live ATS board aggregates, and a narrow set of official-source layoff disclosures.
+Public data pages now publish source-backed BLS values, live ATS board aggregates, confirmed layoff disclosures from primary documents, and a small set of clearly labeled high-confidence reported layoff events when a primary document has not surfaced yet.
 Modeled series stay off public pages until the provenance pipeline is fully audited.

 What is currently published